lfedgeai/AegisEdgeAI/swtpm-macos/README.md

-# Value of Enabling swtpm and tpm2-tools on MacOS
+# Goal
+Make software TPM and TPM tools available for MAC developer community

+# Benefits of Software TPM and TPM tools for MAC developer community
 1. Wider Developer Access and Platform Inclusivity Many developers and researchers use macOS as their primary OS.
 Supporting tpm2-tools would remove the need for Linux VMs, Docker, or WSL, reducing overhead and attracting more contributors and testers.